AAP Resident Hardship Scholarship Program

 RESIDENT SCHOLARSHIP SELECTION:

-Resident scholarship recipients are selected by the Committee on Residency Scholarships.
+Resident hardship scholarship recipients are selected by the Section on Early Career Physicians Subcommittee on Residency Hardship Scholarships.
 The selection is made on the basis of an assessment of the resident's application and the Program Director's Recommendation Form.
-The Committee on Residency Scholarships will make recommendations to the AAP Advisory Committee to the Board on Membership.
-Resident recipients will be notified by mail by August 31, 2014.
+The Subcommittee on Residency Hardship Scholarships will make recommendations to the AAP Advisory Committee to the Board on Membership.
+Resident recipients will be notified by mail by August 31, 2016.

 Deadline for application and Program Director's Recommendation Form.
 No application will be evaluated if it is incomplete.

-- Complete the Resident Scholarship Application Form and submit by February 28, 2014.
+- Complete the Resident Hardship Scholarship Application Form and submit by Friday, April 22, 2016.
 The AAP will contact your program director regarding their recommendation.
 Please note that the program director's email address MUST be provided on the application form.

 address given on the application form.

-- Upon receipt of the award, all resident recipients are asked to submit a thank-you letter to the program contributor in care of the American Academy of Pediatrics.
+- Upon receipt of the award, all resident recipients are asked to submit a thank-you letter to the program contributor.

 - The American Academy of Pediatrics will maintain contact with you for 3 to 5 years to determine to what extent this program has contributed to your career in pediatrics.
 This survey will be forwarded to the email address we have on file.
 Again, your responses are used to evaluate and improve this program.
 We appreciate your participation in this follow-up.